nagasudhirpulla/taming_python/blog/skills/email.md

 Please make sure to have all the skills mentioned above to understand and execute the code mentioned below.
 Go through the above skills if necessary for reference or revision
 <hr/>

-In this post, we will learn how to send email with python.
+In this post, we will learn how to send email with python using smtplib python module

-If we are using Gmail, we can use App Passwords feature to create a separate password exclusively for the script without sacrificing two factor authentication.
+### Python Code for sending email
 ```python
 import smtplib
 from email.mime.text import MIMEText